-Fishing is one of the most popular recreational activities in Queensland.
-Fishing on the Great Barrier Reef is an important pastime and source of income for both Queensland coastal communities and the Queensland seafood industry.
+Fishing is one of the most popular recreational activities in Queensland and an important pastime on the Great Barrier Reef.
+Fishing is a source of income for Queensland coastal communities, and many residents and tourists go fishing for pleasure.

 Line fishing and trolling

 Zoning within the Great Barrier Reef Marine Park allows for:

 - Line fishing in the General Use (Light Blue) and Habitat Protection (Dark Blue) Zones

 - Limited line fishing in a Conservation Park (Yellow) Zone (one hand-held rod or one hand-held line per person, with no more than one hook attached to that line)

 - Trolling in the General Use (Light Blue) Habitat Protection (Dark Blue) and Conservation Park (Yellow) Zones with limits on the number of lines and hooks per person

 - Trolling for pelagic species in the Buffer (Olive Green) Zone with limits on the number of lines and hooks per person.